qtumproject/qtumbook/part2/erc20-js.md

 https://github.com/OpenZeppelin/zeppelin-solidity/blob/323d1fa9415695f9132af17a9ebd57642afb7f29/contracts/token/BasicToken.sol#L29

-The above is an asynchronous loop that waits for new events to happen, print them out, then waits again for new events.
+The above is an asynchronous loop that waits for new events to happen, prints them out, then waits again for new events.

 Let's see it in action.
 Launch the `events` subscriber: